- Help Center

 - Color: select this to set a single color as the background.
 Enter a background color value and transparency percentage.

 - Image: select this to set an image as the background.
 If an image is in the template by default, click Replace to change the image.
-Click Upload to add an image from your computer, or click Browse images to select an image from your files.
+To add a new image, click Upload to add an image from your computer, or click Browse images to select an image from your files.

-- Gradient: select this to set two colors fading together as the background.
-Set the direction of the gradient.
-Enter a hex value and set the transparency for each color.
+- Gradient: select a gradient to set two colors fading together as the background.
+First select the direction of the gradient.
+Then enter a hex value and set the transparency for each color.

-- To make a copy of an existing element, hover over the element and click the arrow icon, then select duplicate Copy [element].
+- To make a copy of an existing element, hover over the element and click the arrow icon, then select duplicate Copy [row/column/section].

-- To delete an element from your page, hover over the element and click the arrow icon, then select delete Delete [element].
+- To delete an element from your page, hover over the element and click the arrow icon, then select delete Delete [row/column/section].

 As you're editing your page, your updates are saved automatically.
-To access previously saved drafts of your unpublished page, hover over Autosaved in the upper left.
+To access previously saved drafts of your unpublished page, hover over Autosaved in the upper left and click revisions.

 Add modules to your page